adelmck/youtube_engagement_movie_gross/README.md

   Are comments on a movie trailer a Key Performance Index on the movie's performance?

       No comment count won't predict the movie gross since comments can mean a movie is controversial (good or bad) or has a rabid fan base that argues in comment section.

+    Is there a minimum and maximum amount of views/investment that movie studios should aim for to maximize profit.

+Process

+Gather the data

+Data sources:

+    Box office mojo
+    the-numbers
+    youtube api data on studio channels

+Explore the data

+Clean the data